-The EPA clearly defines where ports for Continuous Emissions Monitoring Systems (CEMS) Probe, flow probes, and opacity units should be located on a stack or duct.
+The Environmental Protection Agency clearly defines where ports for Continuous Emissions Monitoring Systems (CEMS) Probes, Flow Probes, and Opacity Units should be located on a stack or duct.
 This is called out in Title 40, Appendix B to Part 60 – Performance Specification 1 (Opacity), Performance Spec 2 (CEMS), and Appendix A (Flow).

-To get good readings from any stack monitoring equipment and pass a Relative Accuracy test, the location where the sample is taken needs to be as representative as possible of the total emissions of the affected facility.
-Laminar flow is the goal rather than trying to take a reading where stratification or turbulence might exist, which could give spurious readings.
+In order to get good readings from any stack monitoring equipment and pass a Relative Accuracy test, the location where the sample is taken needs to be as representative as possible of the total emissions of the affected facility.
+Laminar flow is the goal, rather than trying to take a reading where stratification or turbulence might exist, which could give spurious readings.
 Each device has its own placement criteria.